celadari/json-logic-scala/docs/_posts/serialize-json-logic-typed.md

 parent: Getting started
 ---

-Converting a Scala data structure to a json-logic-typed data is a serialize operation performed by utility class `Serializer`.
+The `Serializer` utility class converts a Scala data structure to json-logic-typed data.

-* A `Serializer` is a class responsible for converting a Scala structure to json.
+Configure the`Serializer` class with the `SerializerConf` object.
-Configuration is provided with a `SerializerConf` object, if no object is provided the default one is used instead.
+This object defines how Scala data structures map to the json-logic-typed format.
-* A `SerializerConf` provides mapping from Scala data structure to type information in json-logic-typed format.
+If no custom object is provided, the default `SerializerConf` is used .

 ### Serializing examples: